 The most important step in defending your case is trial preparation.
 Whether or not your case actually goes to trial, some trial preparation is essential.

 This is true for two reasons.
 First, in order to win your case an effective criminal defense lawyer is prepared.
 Second, understanding the advantages and disadvantages of any possible trial is necessary for plea-bargain negotiations or for convincing the prosecutor or the judge to dismiss your case.

 In some cases, the best legal defense is a good offense.
 In other words, being prepared to challenge every piece of evidence at every point of defending your case is necessary for the best results.

-Under some circumstances, your case may actually be dismissed based on working with the prosecutor, law enforcement or the court system.
+Under some circumstances, your case may actually be dismissed based on working with the prosecutor, law enforcement, or the court system.

 For example, some first offenders have diversion and similar options available.
-Diversion involves a type of out-of-court program which upon its completion the case will be dismissed.
+Diversion involves a type of out-of-court program in which upon its completion the case will be dismissed.

 NOTE: the following are answers to commonly asked questions in criminal cases.
 However, this information CANNOT SUBSTITUTE FOR THE LEGAL ADVICE of a qualified Columbus criminal lawyer.
 Call 614-232-9122 for a free consultation.

 Generally no. If the police wish to investigate and question you, you should advise them that you will not speak with them without first speaking with an attorney.
 You should then immediately contact a Columbus criminal attorney to discuss your case.